sabnzbd/sabnzbd.github.io/wiki/advanced/certificate-errors.md

     Failed to connect: Server news.someserver.com uses an untrusted certificate [[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:590)]

+**A: SABnzbd cannot verify the server's identity using the provided certificates.
+The reason is one of these:**

-**A: Your news server does not have valid certificates to verify its identity.
-The certificates are self-signed and cannot be verified by a [trusted authority](https://en.wikipedia.org/wiki/Certificate_authority) or they are malicious.**
+1. The certificates provided by the server are not valid and cannot be verified by a [trusted authority](https://en.wikipedia.org/wiki/Certificate_authority).

-Solutions:
+2. Your system has an invalid certificate validation-setup (see below how to check).
+3. The certificates provided by the server are malicious.

+**Solutions:**

 1. Easy but **not** secure: Don't use SSL (untick SSL).
 2. Easy but **less** secure: Tell SABnzbd to ignore the problem: in SABnzbd's Server-settings, under Advanced, set `Certificate verification` to `Disabled`.<br> <span class="label label-danger">WARNING</span> Disabling this check allows anyone to redirect and intercept your traffic using *any* certificate!
 It is comparable to not using SSL at all.
-3. Hard but secure: Test the status of your news server online (above) or check out the [News servers with SSL/TLS overview](https://www.appelboor.com/newsservers/newsservers-with-SSL.html).
+3. Hard but secure: Test the status of your news server online (above) or check out the [News servers with SSL/TLS overview](https://www.appelboor.com/news servers/news servers-with-SSL.html).

-    1. If the test (or overview) shows an error message such as '`OK NOK NOK`' or '`NOK NOK NOK`', the problem is on the side of the news server.
+    1. If the test (or overview) shows an error message such as `OK NOK NOK` or `NOK NOK NOK`, the problem is on the side of the news server.
 You can ask the news server provider to fix this.
 But, they could deny there is a problem.

-    2. If the test says '`OK OK OK`' or '`OK OK NOK`', then the problem is local (i.e. your computer/NAS): incorrect certificates, a virusscanner doing strange things, or something else.
+    2. If the test says `OK OK OK` or `OK OK NOK`, then the problem is local (i.e. your computer/NAS): incorrect (root) certificates, a virusscanner doing strange things, or something else.
 This is not something SABnzbd can solve for you.
 And the solutions are OS-dependent.

 * * *